-a.
-Illicit Discharge(s).
+(a) Illicit Discharge(s)

-No Person shall cause or allow the Discharge of Non-Stormwater or any Pollutant, either directly or indirectly, to the Stormwater System, the Waters of the State, or upon the land in a manner or amount that is likely to reach the Stormwater System or the Waters of the State except as allowed pursuant to Section 18-81 of this article.
-Upon discovery, the Violator shall immediately: collect and remove the Non-Stormwater or Pollutant(s); restore all affected areas to their pre-Discharge condition; and implement actions to prevent further Discharges of Non-Stormwater or Pollutants.
+No Person shall cause or allow the Discharge of Non-Stormwater or any Pollutants, either directly or indirectly, to the Stormwater System, the Waters of the State, or upon the land in a manner or amount that is likely to reach the Stormwater System or the Waters of the State except as allowed pursuant to Section 5(h) of this Ordinance.
+Upon discovery, the Violator shall immediately: collect and remove the Non-Stormwater or Pollutant; restore all affected areas to their pre-Discharge condition; and implement actions to prevent further Discharges of Non-Stormwater or Pollutants.

-b.
-Illicit Connection(s).
+(b) Illicit Connection(s)

-No Person shall install, maintain or use any connection to the Stormwater System or the Waters of the State for the Discharge of Non-Stormwater or a Pollutant; or shall cause Non-Stormwater or a Pollutant to be Discharged or conveyed through any connection to the Stormwater System or the Waters of the State unless the Discharge is an allowable Discharge pursuant to Section 18-81 of this article.
-Upon discovery of the Illicit Connection, the Violator shall immediately remove the connection and restore all affected areas to their pre-connection condition in a manner to prevent any Discharges of Non-Stormwater or a Pollutant to the Stormwater System.
+No person shall install, maintain or use any connection to the Stormwater System or the Waters of the State for the Discharge of Non-Stormwater or Pollutants; or shall cause Non-Stormwater or Pollutants to be discharged or conveyed through any connection to the Stormwater System or the Waters of the State unless the Discharge is an allowable Discharge pursuant to Sub-Section 5(h).
+Upon discovery of the Illicit Connection, the Violator shall immediately remove the connection and restore all affected areas to their pre-connection condition in a manner to prevent any Discharges of Non-Stormwater or Pollutants to the Stormwater System.

-This prohibition expressly includes, without limitation, Illicit Connection(s) made in the past, regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection.
+This prohibition expressly includes, without limitation, Illicit Connection(s) made in the past regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection.

-c.
-Accidental Discharge(s).
+(c) Accidental Discharge(s)

-Accidental Discharge(s), as described in this subsection, shall be a Violation.
+Accidental Discharge(s), as described in this Sub-Section, shall be a Violation.
 If an accidental Discharge to the Stormwater System or the Waters of the State occurs, the Person responsible for the Violation shall immediately collect and remove the Discharge and restore all affected areas to their pre-Discharge condition.
-The Person responsible for the Violation shall immediately notify the Director, and other local, State, and federal authorities as appropriate, of the accidental Discharge by telephone or other mode of instantaneous communication.
+The Person responsible for the Violation shall immediately notify the County, and other local, State, and federal authorities as appropriate, of the accidental Discharge by telephone or other mode of instantaneous communication.
 The notification shall include the location of the Discharge, type of Pollutant, volume, time of Discharge and corrective action(s) taken.
-Such notification shall not relieve the Person responsible for the Violation of any of the expenses related to removal, restoration, loss, damages or any other liability that may be incurred as a result; nor shall such notification relieve the Person responsible for the Violation from other liability that may be imposed by this article or any other applicable regulations, rules, statutes, or laws.
+Such notification shall not relieve the Person responsible for the Violation of any of the expenses related to removal, restoration, loss, damages or any other liability that may be incurred as a result; nor shall such notification relieve the Person responsible for the Violation from other liability that may be imposed by this Ordinance or any other applicable regulations, rules, statues, or laws.

-d.
-Improper Storage, Handling, or Processing of Materials.
+(d) Improper Storage, Handling, or Processing of Materials

-No Person shall store, handle, or process any material upon the land in any manner or method that would allow the material to deposit a Pollutant upon the land which may become intermixed with Stormwater entering the Stormwater System or the Waters of the State.
+No Person shall store, handle, or process any material upon the land in any manner or method that would allow the material to deposit Pollutants upon the land which may become intermixed with Stormwater entering into the Stormwater System or the Waters of the State.

-e.
-Failure to Comply.
+(e) Failure to Comply

-Failure to comply with any requirements or corrective actions set forth in a Notice of Violation, Notice of Civil Penalty Assessment, Compliance Order, or any other notice or order issued pursuant to Section 18-83 of this article, shall be a Violation of this article.
-Said Violation may be enforced against the Violator as a discrete Violation of this article or as a factor in conjunction with other enforcement remedies and penalties.
+Failure to comply with any requirements or corrective actions set forth in a Notice of Violation, Notice of Civil Penalty Assessment, Compliance Order, or any other notice or order issued pursuant to Section 8 of this Ordinance, shall be deemed a Violation of the Ordinance.
+The Violation may be enforced against the Violator as a discrete Violation of or as a factor in conjunction with other enforcement remedies and penalties.

-f.
-Use of High PAH Pavement Products Prohibited.
+(f) Use of High PAH Pavement Products Prohibited